couchbaselabs/docs-ng/content/couchbase-manual-2.0/monitoring-couchbase.markdown

 ## Underlying Server Processes

-There are several different server processes that constant run in Couchbase Server whether or not the server is actively handling reads/writes or handling other operations from a client application.
+There are several different server processes that constantly run in Couchbase Server whether or not the server is actively handling reads/writes or handling other operations from a client application.
 Right after you start up a node, you may notice a spike in CPU utilization, and the utilization rate will plateau at